Reporting Antisocial Behaviour

 If you are a Council tenant experiencing problems with antisocial behaviour within or near your home, contact your local Housing Office.

 If you are a tenant of Registered Social Landlord you should report problems to your housing provider.
 You can find contact details of the Registered Social Landlords that provide or manage property within Aberdeenshire.

 If you are a home-owner, or tenant of a private landlord, you can make a complaint about noise to our Environmental Health team.

-If you live in a privately owned property, and need support with other forms of antisocial behaviour, you can contact our Community Safety Officer on:
+If you live in a privately owned property, and need support with other forms of antisocial behaviour, you can contact our Community Safety Housing Officer:

 Noise from neighbours is a common source of disturbance.
 The most frequent complaints are about loud music or TV, shouting, banging doors and DIY activities.
 Remember that no house or flat is totally soundproof, and gardens and garages can be particularly noisy.
 More information about Neighbour Noise can be found in our environmental health pages.

 If your complaint is about a dog barking, you can contact Aberdeenshire Council's Dog Wardens.

 Information on how to report fly-tipping can be found on our Fly-Tipping page.

 Information on crimes can also be provided anonymously to Crimestoppers by calling 0800 555 111 or by contacting Crimestoppers online.